9 Nuisance Pond Weed and Algae Species to Look Out For

 Giant Salvinia (Salvinia molesta)

-Native to South America, giant salvinia are free-floating, clustered, invasive plants that damage aquatic ecosystems by overcrowding and replacing native plants with a thick, floating canopy, which blocks out sunlight and depletes a waterbody’s oxygen levels.
+Native to South America, giant salvinia are free-floating, clustered, invasive pond weeds that damage aquatic ecosystems by overcrowding and replacing native plants with a thick, floating canopy, which blocks out sunlight and depletes a waterbody’s oxygen levels.
 Giant salvinia contains chain-like oblong leaves with sharp hairs.
 Due to its ability to reproduce through plant fragmentation, giant salvinia can be unintentionally spread to new waterbodies by animals, boats and other aquatic equipment.

 While the early growth of giant salvinia can be quite small, with leaves growing under 1cm in length, mature mats are many layers thick and often require several consecutive treatments to be fully controlled.
 Slow-acting systemic herbicides, which are absorbed by the plant, can be an effective solution for salvinia infestations.
 Contact herbicides, which act more quickly, may also be considered, depending on the management goals of the waterbody.